-3.1 Get Familiar with AWIN GW100
+3.1 Get Familiar with AWIN GW100 rev.2

-The AWIN GW100 is a DIN rail-mount wireless device with a protection rating of IP20 (see Figure 1).
-The gateway has an RJ45 connector for connection of Ethernet devices.
+The AWIN GW100 rev.2 is a DIN rail-mount wireless device with a protection rating of IP20 (see Figure 1).
+The gateway has RJ45 connectors for connection of Ethernet devices.
 The WirelessHART antenna connector allows remote mounting of the antenna.
-The gateway comes with built-in LEDs, there description is provided in Table 4.
+The gateway comes with built-in LEDs, see description in Table 4.